TiVo/terraform-provider-splunk-itsi/templates/guides/Splunk ITSI Terraform Provider v2 Upgrade Guide.md

 * `is_mv` and `mv_separator` fields have been removed, leveraging the JSON structure for more flexible results handling.

 Please refer to the [`splunk_search`](https://registry.terraform.io/providers/TiVo/splunk-itsi/2.0.0/docs/data-sources/splunk_search) for the full schema reference and usage examples.

+## Changes to the Notable Event Aggregation policy resource

+!> The notable event aggregation policy (NEAP) resource has been renamed from `neap` to `notable_event_aggregation_policy` and has significant schema changes.
+In order to migrate to the new resource version, practitioners should remove the terraform state of the neap objects created with the old 1.x provider versions (use `terraform state rm`), update the terraform config to match the new resource name and config schema and then re-import the objects back using `terraform import`.

+* The NEAP's schema has been updated to allow for invoking arbitrary Custom Actions.

+Please refer to the [notable event aggregation policy docs](https://registry.terraform.io/providers/TiVo/splunk-itsi/2.0.0/docs/resources/notable_event_aggregation_policy) for the full schema reference and usage examples.

 ## Splunk lookup data source removal